 Don’t be afraid to add stock to your baby’s food – when you consider how much your little one actually eats, a pinch of salt to your baby’s diet will do no harm as long as you stick to the recommended guidelines.
 As your baby grows and eats more adult foods, the intake of salt may also increase.
 To limit this, avoid processed foods as much as possible as they are often very high in salt.
 Homemade food is the best as you can control how much salt you put in.

-So why not add flavour to your baby’s meals and try out the recipes below that use stock cubes, perfect for storing in our portion pots.
+So why not add flavour to your baby’s meals and try out the recipes below that use stock cubes.

 Orzo with Peas and Parmesan

 A healthy and delicious Orzo recipe that is suitable for baby and family.
 Perfect for lunch or dinner any day of the week!

 A nice vegetarian alternative to regular Bolognese, this Lentil Ragu recipe is full of healthy goodness your little ones will love.
 Serve with pasta shapes like Fusilli or Penne for a tasty baby led weaning snack.